nandwalritik/picard/README.md

 * **[tscholak/text-to-sql-eval](https://hub.docker.com/repository/docker/tscholak/text-to-sql-eval):** Training/evaluation image with all dependencies.
 Use this for evaluating a fine-tuned model with Picard.
 This image can also be used for training if you want to run evaluation during training with Picard.
 Pull it with `make pull-eval-image` from the docker hub.
 Rebuild the image with `make build-eval-image`.

 All images are tagged with the current commit hash.
 The images are built with the buildx tool which is available in the latest docker-ce.
 Use `make init-buildkit` to initialize the buildx tool on your machine.
 You can then use `make build-dev-image`, `make build-train-image`, etc. to rebuild the images.
 Local changes to the code will not be reflected in the docker images unless they are committed to git.

+### Running on Local
+* Adding Database files
+  * Create a sample sql file with create and insert statements.
+  * To create a sqlite file from above file install [sqlite3](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-sqlite-on-ubuntu-20-04) and run `sqlite3 output_filename.sqlite < schema.sql`
+  * Put these files inside one folder and keep that folder inside `database` folder.